Skip to content

 Although, there are many more different types of ‘good’ bacterial species.
 Generally, the Bifidobacterium genera reside mostly in the lower intestine whereas the Lactobacillus genera live predominantly in the small intestines.

 Most people think of yogurt drinks for getting a friendly bacteria boost.
 However, there are many ways to get your daily dose of good bacteria.

 Fermented foods such as kombucha and sauerkraut are high in probiotics.

 Kitchen staples such as onions, bananas, blueberries, beans, and lots of greens (think broccoli, kale and cabbage) also contain prebiotics, a type of fibre that feeds your good gut bacteria populations.

 These are all great for our gut health, however, when you’ve got busy schedules to manage, it can be difficult to make such a varied, colourful diet a daily habit.
 This is where probiotic supplements can make life much easier…

 Unlike foods rich in probiotics, with good bacteria supplements, you know exactly how many probiotics you’re taking, and what type of strains are present.
 They’re also super-easy to take, available as capsules or in a sachet you can mix into drinks.

+There are a host of different probiotics suitable for gut health.
 It’s important to select supplements with the right strains for you, as research shows different strains do different things.
 For example, Lactobacillus acidophilus NCFM® has been shown to help support bloating symptoms7, whereas Lactobacillus rhamnosus Rosell 11 has been researched to support the gut during antibiotics8.